 When your mind is so focused on things like that, when you’re stuck in that daily thought process of your eating habits are crap, you look like crap, you can’t find the motivation to do crap, what room does your mind have to spend on things that actually matter?

-There came a time when I realized that it was abuse.
+There came a time when I realized that my thoughts were abusive.

 That sounds so simple, but it wasn’t simple and it’s not simple.